LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/update-work.rst

 .. index:: ! refactor

 **Refactoring** occurs when you improve your old work without adding any new features.
-This process is NOT the same as debugging, since your old code runs just fine.
-Instead, refactoring makes your code shorter, more efficient, more flexible, more robust, or more pretty.
+This process is not the same as debugging, since your old code runs just fine.
+Instead, refactoring makes your code shorter, dry-er, more efficient, more flexible, sturdier, or more legible.

+TODO: this isnt really refactoring? find use the example above

 One simple example of refactoring involves changing the appearance of a view.
 Altering the font, text size, table formatting, or background color does not make the page behave any differently.
 However, it would make the view more appealing to look at.

-(If this seems like a trivial change, speak to your nearest marketing person).
+TODO: look into how much to get into bootstrap inside the models section?!?

 Bootstrap
 ----------